Aniket-kute/CommScope/README.md

 ----

 1. I could identify specific failures with the help of these dashboards and the results were further provided to the engineering team at the plant location.
 As a result, once the changes were made, we monitored the results for the next month, and we found out that the improvement in the yields were more than 90% and the repeat testing was reduced by 45%, which was a major breakthrough for us since we have a product line in its testing/pilot phase. <br>
 2. Saved 6 hours of manual work weekly.
 This same approach is used for another product line which additionally saved 6 hrs of manual work weekly.
+Total time saved = **12hrs**

 **People who will be using this dashboard:** <br>
  Senior Engineer,<br>